Zh3ka21/to-do-manager/mysql.md

  order by task_count DESC;
 ```

 3. Get the count of all tasks in each project, order by project names.

-!!!May be a good option to consider left join!!!

 ```
 SELECT project_id, COUNT(project_id) as task_count